nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Add Date Of Birth

-The Add Date Of Birth feature allows users to add a date of birth field (format: dd/mm/yyyy) to a person in the contact list.
+The Add Date Of Birth feature allows users to add a date of birth field (format: dd/mm/yyyy) to a person in the addressbook.
 It is performed as a part of `addPersonCommand#execute()`.

 These operations are exposed in the `Model` interface as the method `Model#addPerson()`, which calls `AddressBook#addPerson()` which calls `UniquePersonList#add()` to add a new person in the person list